-I spoke to Juliette, a 43-year-old journalist and broadcaster from London, who has worked at her current organisation for almost twenty years.
+Cordelia Fellowes spoke to Juliette Rainer, a 43-year-old journalist and broadcaster from London, who has worked for the same international broadcasting company for almost twenty years.
 For the first seven of those years she worked nights, more or less continuously.
 This is her account of that time.

 “When I joined the company I was assured that, although I had no choice in working nights, it was a prestigious and respected role and that I would easily adapt to the unsocial hours.
 I was young, energetic and I had no partner or children at that time.
 I believed them or rather, I wanted to believe them.

 On average, I would work four night shifts per week.
 That would be followed by four days off, then four early shifts, then another four days off and then back on to four nights.
 This cycle continued for the entire seven years and I can say with absolute certainty that at no point did I adapt.